thomas-chaigneau/Tuto_CRUD_Node-Express-Mysql-React/README.md

 ## Working space
 Create a project folder with a backend folder and git init it.
-Add in the .gitignore sensible files we will use (secret.js will contain db connection informations).
+Add in the .gitignore sensitive files we will use (secret.js will contain db connection informations).
-In views init an react app called views.
+Init an react app called "views".
 Finally, open the project in vscode.

 To do it, play this command on your terminal :